Sexual stimulation: Physiological factors

 According to the National Library of Medicine, approximately 80% of middle aged women with heart failure have reported a decrease in vaginal lubrication, leading to challenges in successful intercourse.
 The reduction in lubrication affects the vaginal moisture during sexual activity.
 Women with hypoactive sexual desire (HSDD) may also experience a lack of interest in sexual stimuli, thus affecting their psychological responses to sexual cues.
 Within the study conducted by Sandra Garcia and her colleagues, suggested that trauma-related changes may impact genital tissues, affecting blood flow and response to sexual stimulation.
 As well as when psychologic distress is present it affects the ability to achieve orgasm despite adequate sexual stimulation.
 This is a result of relationship issues that affect sexual stimulation and sexual response, connecting back to orgasmic difficulties.

 Hormonal factors

 The deficiency of estrogen leads to conditions like dyspareunia, which is something important for maintaining adequate lubrication.
 Therefore there is hormonal treatment that is used which is the addition of in-taking estrogen supplements.
 But as well as the supplementation of testosterone, which was shown as beneficial for enhancing desire, arousal, and sexual satisfaction.
 There could also be some hormonal changes when it comes to going through the phases of aging.
 A review in 'The Journal of Sexual Medicine', showed how pre-menopause women showed more sexual dissatisfaction.
 This was shown due to their hormonal imbalances.

+Men

+Physiological factors

+According to the Cleveland Clinic, sexual dysfunctions are common and can happen at any point throughout the sexual response cycle.
+Among these disorders are desire, arousal, orgasm, and pain.
+Causes of sexual dysfunction include, but are not limited to, diabetes, heart disease, chronic conditions, alcohol/substance use disorder, and cancer.
+For males, some symptoms include the inability to maintain or achieve an erection (erectile dysfunction), absent or delayed ejaculation, and being unable to control the timing of ejaculation.
+Low testosterone has also been a symptom that affects both men and women, and are generally associated with aging.

+Hormonal factors

+Hormonal imbalances can affect sexual dysfunctions.
+Having too much or too little of a hormone is what causes the imbalance, such as having low testosterone.
+Regarding sex hormone imbalances, an imbalance of testosterone can result in decrease/loss of body hair, loss of muscle mass, enlarged breast tissue, and infertility, to name a few.
+Besides this, depression, stress, and anxiety/fear of sexual failure can also be caused by hormonal imbalances that cause sexual dysfunction (though in this case, many of the aforementioned hormone imbalances are associated with erectile dysfunction).